Curtana: Sword of Mercy

 The meaning attributed to Curtana and the other two British coronation swords shifted over time.
 During Henry IV meanings were assigned to the swords of the coronation ceremony, but initially, Curtana was said to signify the "Sword of Justice".
 Eventually, however, Curtana's blunt edge was taken to represent mercy, and it thus came to be known as the Sword of Mercy, as it is known today.
 Curtana's designation as the "Sword of Mercie" goes at least as far back as Henry VI's coronation.

 17th-century reproduction of Curtana

 The "current" Curtana was made between 1610 and 1620, likely by Robert South, a member of the Worshipful Company of Cutlers, and was supplied for Charles I's coronation in 1626, whereafter it joined the coronation regalia kept at Westminster Abbey.
 For almost 200 years until then, a new sword had been usually made for each coronation.
-Its blade was created in the 1580s by Italian bladesmiths Giandonato and Andrea Ferrara and imported into England from Italy.
+Its blade was created in the 1580s by Italian bladesmiths Andrea Ferrara and his brother Giandonato/Zandonà, and imported into England from Italy.
 Together with two Swords of Justice and the Coronation Spoon, it is one of the few pieces of the Crown Jewels to have survived the English Civil War intact, having been sold to Roger Humphreys for £5 in 1649.
-It is not clear if the swords were used by Charles II, but they have been used continuously since the coronation of his successor James II in 1685.
+It is not clear if the swords were used by Charles II, but they have been used continuously since the Coronation of James II and VII and Mary in 1685 (cf. fig. right).